fuseml/docs/docs/tutorials/kfserving-triton-gpu.md

   <figcaption>Training metrics on GPU</figcaption>
 </figure>

-We can see that now we have a model with accuracy of 96%!

-Although we have increased the number of epochs by 6x, training the model took the same amount of time.
+With the increased number of epochs, we can see that the trained model have reached an accuracy of 96% while spending the same amount of time on training!

 MLflow also allows comparing other metrics by selecting both runs and clicking on the `Compare` button.